sagar448/Self-Driving-Car-3D-Simulator-With-CNN/README.md

 **Line 17** We append to the memory array.

 **Line 19** We set our next set of frames to our current set of frames.
-Essentially progressing our variable input_img to the next undecided action.
+Essentially progressing our variable input_img to the next undecided action frame.

 **Line 20-Line 21** If game was over we print out our statistics.